 Although the changes proposed by the TFA benefit all traders, smaller traders, with fewer resources, were identified as benefitting more.
-Section I of the agreement lists all the various areas and processes that should be aligned and modernized, with changes focused principally on two areas, communication and customs procedures.
+Section I of the agreement lists all the various areas and processes that should be aligned and modernized (see the guide on cross-border paperless trade), with changes focused principally on two areas, communication and border procedures.
 The ITC has highlighted certain articles of the TFA as especially relevant for MSME trade.
+They include articles on trade procedure information dissemination to SMEs; authorized operators and criteria that will not restrict SME participation (see Getting Down to Business or the guide on authorized economic operators); SME support for single windows (see guide on single windows and national portals); reduced fees and charges for SMEs and expedited shipments; and national committees on trade facilitation and SMEs (see guide on national committees on trade facilitation).
 For more details, see Making the WTO Trade Facilitation Agreement Work for SMEs.

 There are many resources for policymakers related to implementation of the TFA.
 Below are just a few, more can be found in the policymaker resource library.

 - ITC not only provides research and capacity building information on their dedicated webpage to the trade facilitation programme, they also offer a policymaker e-learning course on the WTO trade facilitation agreement and training manual on SMEs and the WTO Trade Facilitation Agreement.

 - OECD trade facilitation page contains useful links to research, video explanations and tools with information on implementation of the agreement and related challenges.